Product review: Lactose-free yoghurts side-by-side

 Vaalia contains a fibre called inulin which is extracted from chicory roots.
 It is added to create a supply of food for the bacteria to keep them alive and growing so you get a decent dose by the time you eat the yoghurt.

 Both Vaalia and Liddells have similar lists of ingredients so it's interesting that they taste quite different.
-I suspect it's due to the fact that one is low fat and the use of fibre and thickener to create a creamier "mouthfeel".
+I suspect it's due to the fact that one is low fat and one uses the fibre and thickener to create a creamier "mouthfeel".

 Ingredients: